Descriptor Distillation: a Teacher-Student-Regularized Framework for Learning Local Descriptors: Experimental Results

 \section{Experimental Results}

-In this section, the implementation details are introduced firstly.
-Then, we firstly evaluate both the equal-weight and light-weight models derived from the proposed DesDis framework on three public datasets, the Brown dataset \cite{BrownDataset}, the HPatches dataset \cite{HPatches} and the ETH SfM dataset \cite{ETH}.
+In this section, we first describe the used three public datasets and the comparison group.
+Then, we introduce the implementation details.
+Next, we evaluate both the equal-weight and light-weight student models derived from the proposed DesDis framework on the three public datasets.
 Finally, the ablation study is provided.